 • baclofen can reduce muscle spasms and treat narcolepsy, a sleep disorder

-According to one study, people who have depression may have reduced GABA levels in the brain.
+According to one study, people with depression may have reduced GABA levels in the brain.
 Using benzodiazepines may be beneficial in those instances.

-GABA is present in some fermented foods, such as:
+Components used by the body to produce GABA are present in some fermented foods, such as:

 • kimchi